longkq/longkq.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 😃 Brief Bio
 Hi!
 Welcome to the personal page of Kaiqi.
 I was born in Foshan, Guangdong, PR China in 1996.
-I obtained PhD degree from Department of Pharmacology and Pharmacy, The University of Hong Kong in 2023 under the supervision of [Prof. Weiping Wang](https://wanglab.org).
+I obtained PhD degree from Department of Pharmacology and Pharmacy, The University of Hong Kong in 2023, supervised by [Prof. Weiping Wang](https://wanglab.org).

-My research interest includes ocular drug delivery, molecular self-assembly, and photochemistry.
+My research interest includes photochemistry，ocular drug delivery, molecular self-assembly, optical devices, etc.

 I will join Brigham and Women's Hospital, Harvard Medical School as postdoctoral fellow in Feb 2024.
 I will work on nucleic acid delivery there with Prof. Jinjun Shi.